Beverly Hills, New South Wales: Transport

 Beverly Hills railway station is on the Airport & South Line of the Sydney Trains network.

 The main road running through Beverly Hills is King Georges Road, connecting it north to Wiley Park and south to Blakehurst.
 The road has palm trees running through its median strip as a nod to its Californian namesake.
 The other main road in Beverly Hills is Stoney Creek Road.
 This road intersects King Georges Road and connects Beverly Hills west to Peakhurst and onto Menai, and east to Rockdale, Brighton-Le-Sands, Mascot and Sydney Airport.

 Entrances to the M5 Motorway are located on King Georges Road, north of the shopping centre.
 The M5 Motorway connects east to Bexley North, Arncliffe, Sydney Airport and the Sydney CBD and west to Liverpool and Campbelltown.

 Buses run along King Georges Rd connecting travellers to commercial and shopping centres at Hurstville and Roselands.

 Schools

-Notable amongst the public buildings and amenities are Beverly Hills Girls' High School, Beverly Hills Primary School, Beverly Hills North Primary School and Regina Coeli Primary Schoo.
+Notable amongst the public buildings and amenities are Beverly Hills Girls' High School, Beverly Hills Primary School, Beverly Hills North Primary School and Regina Coeli Primary School.
 Beverly Hills Girls' High School has approximately 1100 students and in September 2010 was named a Centre for Excellence by NSW DET.